jochenalt/Ondine/docs/OmniWheels.md

 <img align="left" width="300px" src="../images/omniwheel/omniwheel CAD total.png"/>
 <img width="300px" src="../images/omniwheel/omniwheel CAD cut.png"/>

-I was a bit scared that a bot of 3kg could be too heavy for the spoke, so I tried a stress analysis with a target acceleration of 1.0 m/s<sup>2</sup> resulting in a wheel torque of 0.04Nm (roughly).
+Still, I was scared that a bot of 3kg could be too heavy for the spoke, so I tried a stress analysis with a target acceleration of 1.0 m/s<sup>2</sup> resulting in a wheel torque of 0.04Nm (roughly).
 The weak point of the spoke is suprisingly not the marked thin part.
 The simulated weight of the bot seems to be much more significant than the torque applied.
+Finally, ABS seesms to be strong enough to carry the bot.

 <img width="600px" src="../images/omniwheel/VonMisesSpannung.png"/>